 The Law Firm of Northern Virginia Trusts & Estates

-Taking care of this essential estate planning document does not have to be a long, expensive, or tedious process – with guidance from the Northern Virginia attorneys at Northern Virginia Trusts and Estates, you can create a will that addresses the essential issues at a reasonable price, and in a convenient manner.
+Taking care of this essential estate planning document does not have to be a long, expensive, or tedious process – with guidance from Northern Virginia Trusts and Estates, you can create a will that addresses the essential issues at a reasonable price, and in a convenient manner.

 The Role of a Will?

 A will is the most basic document used in estate planning.
-In the most basic form, a will documents and makes official your wishes for who you would like to inherit your assets.
-A will also allows you to designate guardians for your children and to address certain other issues no matter your situation in life.
+A will documents and makes your wishes official for whoever you choose to inherit your assets.
+A will also allows you to designate guardians for your children and to address certain other issues.

 It is important to consider how you would like your assets handled and to have those wishes documented so that your loved ones will be able to execute them accordingly.